 The UK property market seems to be recovering in 2015, but many suggest that it never even stalled in London.
 The UK capital is so popular with such a shortage of housing that demand remained high even during the recession.
 This has kept London house prices higher and higher.
 But what is the outlook like for the London housing market this year?
+Certainly, there has been a big push for more affordable housing and there are currently some large developments, such as shared ownership Greenwich.
+But are these shared ownership developments working and are house prices becoming more affordable?
 Let’s explore that a little more, referring to some data I found recently on the BBC website.

 To judge the state of the UK housing market it very possibly could be best to look beneath your feet.

 Carpet and floor fitters state that a buoyant market means more trade and, after a post-recession slump, things have begun to pick up.

 They say that movers are spending more money on instant refurbishments and stayers are trading on the quality of their carpets.

 So, does this experience match price predictions regarding the UK housing market sector in the coming year?